 Table of Contents

-First Day in Rome Itinerary Map
+The Perfect 4 Day Rome Itinerary

-Start at the Colosseum.
+Start your trip to Rome at the Colosseum.

 What better place to start your 4 days in Rome itinerary than at one of the most iconic sights in the world?